Ron Francis: Playing career

+In the 1981 NHL entry draft, the Hartford Whalers were actually planning on drafting center Bobby Carpenter.
+However, the Washington Capitals made a trade to go from behind the Whalers to the pick above them in order to select Carpenter, which left the Whalers deciding to draft Francis with the fourth overall pick in the 1981 NHL entry draft.
+He was selected to the NHL All-Star Game in 1983 and 1985, with the latter making history for the franchise as making him the first Whaler to play in the NHL All-Star Game twice.
+Francis wore an eyeshield for most of his career due to an injury he suffered in his rookie season where a deflected slapshot hit his left eye hard enough to deflect the puck into the net for a goal; his eyes were patched shut and treated with medication that led to a full recovery, although a subsequent check on it years after his playing career led to him taking treatment for the eye with a steroid drop.

 Francis played almost ten seasons with the Whalers, serving as captain for almost six and setting nearly every offensive record in franchise history.
+In the season, he was both stripped of his captaincy (done on December 7th by head coach Rick Ley) and traded.
 He was traded to the Pittsburgh Penguins on March 4, 1991, with Ulf Samuelsson and Grant Jennings, in exchange for Jeff Parker, Zarley Zalapski, and John Cullen.
 The trade became a coup for Pittsburgh, where he centred a formidable second line behind Mario Lemieux, as the Penguins won their first Stanley Cup less than three months later.
 The threat posed by the Francis-centered second line, formidable in its own right, often required opposing teams to throw their best defenseman against two lines, instead of zeroing in on Lemieux's line, thus creating more opportunities for both top lines.
 Francis was also known as one of the best face-off men in the NHL in this period, in both the offensive and defensive ends.
 In power-play and empty-net situations, his key face-off wins often led to Penguin goals.